 - System Setting: In this field, you can configure the basic information of your camera. - Camera Name: This field is used to enter a descriptive name for the device.
-The default setting for the Camera Server Name is CS-xxxxxx, where xxxxxx is the last six digit of the MAC Address.
+The default setting for the Camera Name is CS-xxxxxx, where xxxxxx is the last six digit of the MAC Address.
 The maximum length is 32 (printable ASCII). - Location: This field is used to enter a descriptive name for the location used by the camera (optional). - Admin: This field is used to enter the administrator name along with the password to access the System Administration settings.
 Be sure to enter the password twice to confirm the details once in the Admin Password field and again in the Confirm Password field.

-The default setting for administrator is "admin", and the administrator name is limited a maximum length of 12 (printable ASCII) characters and enter the administrator password with a maximum length of 8 (printable ASCII) characters.
+The default setting for administrator is blank space (Null String), and you need to key in the administrator name with a maximum length of 12 (printable ASCII) characters and enter the administrator password with a maximum length of 8 (printable ASCII) characters.

-It is highly recommended to set your own Admin ID and Admin Password as soon as possible to enable security option for the Camera to function.
+It is highly recommended to set the Admin ID and Admin Password as soon as possible to enable security option for the camera to function.